Ken Iwama was appointed the seventh Chancellor of Indiana University Northwest on August 1, 2020.

-Ken also served as the Chief of Staff and Deputy for two College of Staten Island presidents and was the college’s Director of Diversity and Compliance.
-With an extensive background in education law and labor law, prior to working at the college, Ken was General Counsel for the State-Operated School District of Jersey City.
+Ken previously served as Chief of Staff and Deputy for two College of Staten Island presidents and was the college’s Director of Diversity and Compliance.
+With an extensive background in education law and labor law, prior to working at the college Ken was General Counsel for the State-Operated School District of Jersey City.
 As the first school district in the nation subject to takeover by a state due to its struggles in meeting state constitutional education standards, Ken was a senior member of the state-appointed intervention team, which ultimately was successful in raising performance indicators and commencing the district’s return to local city control.

 Ken has presented on higher education issues at national conferences and seminars and has served with numerous higher education/legal organizations.
 He is currently an Executive Committee member for the Coalition of Urban and Metropolitan Universities.
 Additionally, he has served on the Advisory Committee for the Journal of College and University Law and the Committee on Legal Education for the National Association of College and University Attorneys, the New York City Tech Talent Pipeline Academic Council, and was chair of the Administrative Law Section of the New Jersey State Bar Association.
 Ken is actively involved in local and regional organizations and was recently named to the Managing Board of the Northwest Indiana Forum and the Executive Board of the Alliance for Regional Development.
 He served as co-chair of the Freshkills Park Alliance for the Freshkills Park, which will become the second largest public park in New York City when completed.
 Ken was also appointed by the governor of New York to serve on the Blue-Ribbon Panel to study the integration of the Institute for Basic Research in Developmental Disabilities with the College of Staten Island.

-Ken holds a B.A. in English from the University of New Hampshire, an M.A. in Labor and Employment Relations from the Rutgers University School of Management and Labor Relations, and a J.D. from Seton Hall Law School.
+Ken holds a BA in English from the University of New Hampshire, an MA in Labor and Employment Relations from the Rutgers University School of Management and Labor Relations, and a JD from Seton Hall Law School.